 We started off in Manaus and then flew to Recife in the north east, where we stayed in Orinda, a sixteenth century town really close by, with what seemed like a travelling street party every night.
 There is a group of musicians going around the streets and a crowd gathers, some dancing, and they are followed by people with eskies selling beer!
 Salvador de Bahia is a great old city and you can catch a boat to island beaches.
 We also travelled to Isla Grande, south of Rio and it is a fantastic spot where you travel by boat to beaches.
 On the boats they have musicians and of course, booze.
 Nearby is another sixteenth century town called Party which is also worth a visit.
-We were a little disappointed with the rubbish in the rivers around Manaus, but we did see lots of pink dolphins and the Centre of the city is interesting. over 3 years ago
+We were a little disappointed with the rubbish in the rivers around Manaus, but we did see lots of pink dolphins and the Centre of the city is interesting. almost 4 years ago

 Hello, I'm Brazilian, I think you could start in the Brazilian coast, becouse Amazonas is a way to go to other coutrys in South America, so I think would be cheaper for you if you go first to the coast and than to the coutryside and Amazonas;

 Actually I never been in Amazanas, but a lot of friends of mine have, and they all said it is great.
 But I can tell you, you have to go to Bahia, and visit all the amazing beaches, like Itacaré, Morro de São Paulo, Península de Maraú, Taipu de Fora, Arraial D'ajuda;

 And the place I most love in Brasil, "Chapada Diamantina", it's also in Bahia, but its not around he coast, that is a amazing place, with a lot of wather falls and caves to visit, if you like hiking and tracking, this is your place!!